 The industry is increasingly focused on becoming better at using data.
-While data-driven relevance and personalization are the future, the reliance on customer data should enhance the user experience rather than impede it.
+While data-driven marketing, relevance and personalization are the future, the reliance on customer data should enhance the user experience rather than impede it.
 New technology is making is easier to collect customer data without slowing down the Internet, while connecting it across devices and channels for improved frequency management, and more personalized marketing across devices.

 5. Programmatic is everywhere.